Family, fireworks, and delicious food and drink, and these homemade vegan berries popsicles are the best ways to celebrate the July 4th holiday.

 - Start by washing the blueberry properly under running water.
 Add the blueberry into a small bowl with 1 teaspoon of stevia and ¼ cup of water.

 - Using a small food processor, or blender, puree the blueberry until smooth.
 Set aside.

 - Take the popsicle mold and divide the blueberry puree evenly among 10 popsicle molds.
 Put the molds into the freezer and let them freeze for 3 hours.

 - In the meantime prepare your next layer by repeat the same process.

 - Take the strawberry and wash them properly under running water.
 Cut out the stem and add them to a medium bowl.

-- Blend the strawberries with 1 tsp of stevia and ¼ cup of water until a smooth puree form.
+- Blend the strawberries with 1 teaspoon of stevia and ¼ cup of water until a smooth puree form.
 Take the popsicle molds out of the freezer and add the second layer of Strawberry puree.

 - At this point, insert the popsicle sticks into the molds.
 Cover the top of the mold with foil or with the molded lid.
 Put the mold into the freezer and let them freeze for another 3 hours.